Family: Asparagaceae

 - Grows in tropical climates, and potentially able to spread in regions with similar climates

-- Naturalized in Africa, Australia, the Madeira Islands and possibly Oahu, Hawaiian Islands (established on Waahila Ridge)
+- Naturalized in Africa, Australia, the Madeira Islands and possibly Oʻahu (established on Waʻahila Ridge)

 - A potential environmental weed in Australia